While black-owned businesses are growing today in the United States, they still have a way to go to achieve equality.

 Many times, we have black-owned businesses in our local areas that we know nothing about.

 Find out more about them and go shop, eat, get your hair done, etc.

 Supporting local black businesses is beneficial for your black community and for your local economy.

 Use services from black-owned businesses like IT consulting, lawyers, doctors, dentists, etc.

-We hope you have enjoyed the above black-owned statistics about black-owned businesses.
+We hope you have enjoyed the above black owned businesses statistics.
 We hope you got something out of this article.

 You now know how many black-owned businesses there are in the United States and in the United Kingdom.

 Also, you know they face challenges every day for funding, racism, and other facts that impact their businesses and communities.

 We’ve explained how to better support black businesses while also supporting your local economy.
 It’s a win-win.